clairefro/obsidian-plugin-image-dither/README.md

 ## Output format

-Images are always saved as **PNG** to the attachment location in specified in your Obsidian preferences.
+Images are always saved as **PNG** to the attachment location in specified in your Obsidian preferences > Files and links.